To Be Experienced and Not Watched: The Cinema of Federico Fellini Films

 A Great Director Offers a Unique Viewing Experience

 What is it about the films of Federico Fellini that make them so enjoyable to the fans that appreciate his work?
 Many will look for an overtly intellectual answer to this question or mire the answer in deep introspective forms of film criticism.
 In his lifetime, Fellini outright rejected any approach to examining his films in such a way.
-He considered such approaches to be overly analytical and thoroughly unnecessary.
+He considered such techniques to be overly analytical and thoroughly unnecessary.

 That means just watch the top Fellini films.
-Well, you really don't "just watch" these intriguing works of cinematic art.
+Well, you don't "just watch" these intriguing works of cinematic art.

 The Experiential Journey of Fellini